 - Corporations (Sociedades Anónimas – SA)

-While the majority of companies in Uruguay are Corporations (S.A), keep in mind that the type of legal entity that you chose to incorporate will depend on your company´s business needs and requirements.
+While the majority of companies in Uruguay are Corporations (S.A), keep in mind that the type of legal entity that you chose to incorporate will depend on your company’s business needs and requirements.

-Power of Attorney (POA): A legal entity in Uruguay can be incorporate through a Power of Attorney (POA) that should be drafted and signed, allowing a local partner in Uruguay to form the company on your behalf, without the need for you to physically be in the country during the incorporation process.
+Power of Attorney (POA): A legal entity in Uruguay can be incorporate through a Power of Attorney (POA) that should be drafted and signed.
+This document allows a local partner or organization in Uruguay to form the company on your behalf, without the need for you to physically be in the country during the incorporation process.

 Company Bylaws: When incorporating a legal entity in Uruguay, you must carry out a search of your company´s name and get it officially approved by the local government.
 Additionally, the company bylaws should include the following: the company’s main purpose, information regarding the partners or members involved in the incorporation process and the notarized signatures of the company’s owners.

 Open a Corporate Bank Account

 The final step when incorporating a legal entity in Uraguay when expanding your business in the country is to open a corporate bank account.
 Once you have obtained your Ta company Tax ID, you will be able to open your corporate account.

 Uruguay holds great potential for business investors and entrepreneurs.
 However, doing business in a new environment can prove to be somewhat complicated.
 Working with a local partner who can support you throughout the entire incorporation process is highly recommended.